NEW LAWS AND REGULATIONS AFFECTING RENTAL PROPERTIES

 RECENT STATE OR LOCAL LAW CHANGES

 New Alameda County Mandatory Recycling Requirements.
-Effective July 1, 2012 all multi-unit dwellings with five (5) or more residential units must have recycling service.
+Effective July 1, 2014 all multi-unit dwellings with five (5) or more residential units will be required to provide recycling as well as compost collection for their tenants’ food scraps, food-soiled papers, and any plant debris generated at the property.
+This requirement is part of the County’s Phase 2 of the Mandatory Recycling Ordinance.
 For more information, click on the following links:

 To establish recycling service at your property please call the City's Customer Service Call Center at 311 (510-981-7270).
 The City of Berkeley provides free assistance, collection containers, and instructional posters to all refuse accounts.
 Visit the City of Berkeley Recycling Website for more info at: http://www.ci.berkeley.ca.us/recycling/